Pre-Pectoral Breast Reconstruction

 Day of Surgery

-The surgical team including your radiologist, surgical oncologist, and Dr. Chang will meet with you prior to surgery, mark/prepare the surgical area, and allow time to review your procedure and answer any questions.
+The surgical team including your radiologist, surgical oncologist, and plastic surgeon will meet with you prior to surgery, mark/prepare the surgical area, and allow time to review your procedure and answer any questions.

-After your cancer surgeon completes the mastectomy procedure, Dr. Chang begins his work of reconstructing the affected breast.
-If implants will be placed in both breasts, he can utilize a two-team approach to reduce total operating time.
+After your cancer surgeon completes the mastectomy procedure, your plastic surgeon begins the work of reconstructing the affected breast.
+If implants will be placed in both breasts, a two-team approach can be utilized to reduce total operating time.
 The incisions needed for the mastectomy can be used for placement of the breast implant in the affected breast, while an incision around the areola or beneath the breast can be used if an implant is being placed in the healthy breast.

 Immediately after surgery, you will spend some time in a recovery suite before staying overnight or being discharged to complete your recovery at home.
 Our staff will be in close contact with you to make sure that you are comfortable and recovery is going smoothly.
-You will have a post-op appointment scheduled with Dr. Chang and we are happy to answer questions or address any concerns as they arise.
+You will have a post-op appointment scheduled with your plastic surgeon and we are happy to answer questions or address any concerns as they arise.